-In the first part of this series we covered the of stillwater trout.
+In the first part of this series we covered the hierarchy of needs of stillwater trout.
 In this one I’ll talk about the various traits that trout have.
 These traits, combined with their needs and current conditions, are what will tell us where the fish are and how to fish for them.

 There are differences in the traits and behavior of the various trout species, but usually it is in the relative strength of traits.
 For our purposes, however, we can ignore that and assume all species are more of less the same.